 There are a number of exciting benefits which result from plant modifications of this kind which offer environment, consumer and economic improvements.
-Through the links above, you will find examples of how this technology is being used and developed in the global food chain to:
+This technology is being used and developed in the global food chain to

 - Help farmers grow more food, more sustainably;

 - Help farmers reduce their impact on resources and the environment;

 - And help farmers to meet specific challenges in the developing world.

 The Government has recently launched a consultation into the classification and regulation of precision breeding technologies.
 To read the briefing paper that the briefing paper that has been produced by abc about the opportunities of gene editing please click here.
 Commenting on the launch of the consultation, Mark Buckingham – Chair of abc, said

 “ This consultation should now enable effective and evidence-based approach to decision-making following Britain’s departure from the European Union.
 Brexit has given the UK the ability to forge its own agriculture policy that would finally allow the agriculture sector to harness innovation, trade more goods globally and support science, research and development.